-Students are given lots of support and guidance to help them research and prepare for their post-college options, including one-to-one appointments easily booked through myLoreto.
+Students are given lots of career guidance and support to help them research and prepare for their post-college options, including one-to-one appointments easily booked through myLoreto.
 Students also receive a comprehensive series of tutorial lessons on Careers and post-college options, as well as regular opportunities to attend and participate in careers events; these are advertised via email and through the regular careers bulletins for students.
-You can find more information on the College website.